diplopito/Phalcon-Upgrade-Adviser/README.md

 # phalconUpgrader
-Console application that indexes all PHP files in a Phalcon application and returns a log with all the classes that need to be change in order to upgrade from version 3.x to 4.x.
+Console application that indexes all PHP files in a Phalcon application and returns a log with all the classes that need to be changed in order to upgrade from version 3.x to 4.x.
 Can be used to check a single file as well.

 ## Requirements
 - Phalcon 3.x or 4.x;